Breakout Rooms

 Try setting up automatic breakout rooms, and also pre-setting time limits on the rooms.
 This gives learners a timer in the room, so they know what to expect.
 This also allows the rooms to close automatically, saving you a step or two.

-You might use the Recreate option in activities like:
+You might use the recreate option in activities like:

 Using choice-based assignment might be best for learners who already feel comfortable with breakout rooms and using Zoom.
 In some activities, you might want to allow students to select their own breakout room.
 This supports choice in topics and learner autonomy.
 As of publication, this feature is not yet available in Teams.